musajoemo/moodboard/README.md

 moodboard
 =========

-it suppose to be a simple moodboard
+it suppose to be a simple moodboard.